meker12/commerce-channels.en/help/channel-manager/install.md

    $ composer update
    ```

    The `composer update` command updates all dependencies.
-If you only want to update dependencies related to Channel Manager, use this command instead: `composer update magento/channel-manager`.
+To update only dependencies related to Channel Manager, use this command instead: `composer update magento/channel-manager`.

-1. Wait for Composer to finish updating your project dependencies and resolve any errors.
+1. Wait for Composer to finish updating project dependencies and resolve any errors.

 1. Verify the installation